-In 2018, the company pledged to make 100 percent of its packaging recyclable or reusable by 2025.
+In 2018, the company pledged to make 100% of its packaging recyclable or reusable by 2025.
 The push for less plastic is part of its endeavour to advance the circular economy and clean up plastic waste from oceans, lakes and rivers worldwide, the release said.

 Nestlé hopes to create a market for food-grade recycled plastics, which are scarce because of difficulties in food package recycling, the release said.

-While Greenpeace found the announcement from Nestlé encouraging, Matthias Wüthrich, a campaigner with the organization in its release, called the turn to recycled materials was a false solution and urged the company to prioritize reuse and eliminating single-use plastics altogether.
+While Greenpeace found the announcement from Nestlé encouraging, Matthias Wüthrich, a campaigner with the organisation in its release, called the turn to recycled materials was a false solution and urged the company to prioritise reuse and eliminating single-use plastics altogether.

 "If Nestlé wants to stop polluting the world, it needs to end its reliance on plastic," he said in a statement.